Use this talent acquisition performance measurement tool to drive your recruitment improvement plan

 In order to reap the greatest benefits from your scorecard, it must be designed with a range of factors in mind.
 The following nine are a good place to start, and provide a solid foundation upon which to build:

-1.)
-ATS Configuration.
-An applicant tracking system (ATS) is the backbone of talent acquisition for most organizations.
+Your applicant tracking system (ATS) is the backbone of talent acquisition for most organizations.
 How it’s configured impacts future success.
 As the talent acquisition command center, care must be taken to ensure appropriate steps and statuses are built in from the get-go to support efficient recruiting, compliance, and reporting measures.
+Ask yourself:

 - Do we have the right, detailed steps and statuses in place for our organization, and do these steps and statuses then allow us to create actionable reports?